powertac/server-distribution/README.md

 Refer to the README.md of the visualizer2 for more information.

-If you have just upgraded and are having trouble logging into the visualizer, such as seeing a "500 server error" instead of the usual page, please try to delete files/system and clear out the localhost cookies of your browser.
+If you have just upgraded and are having trouble logging into the visualizer, such as seeing a "500 server error" instead of the usual page, you may try to recover by deleting files/system and clearing out the localhost cookies from your browser.

 Configuration